Freeterrors

 Members

 For the entire lifespan of the organization, the Freeterrors were composed of at most only seven members at any time, having eight members in total across the whole lifespan of the group.
 The original members included Sarzaroth?, Tartaroth?, Ogda?, Khavros?, Alawros?, Userymos?, and Tyrus?.
 The only member to ever be replaced was Userymos, replaced by Leitem? due to his death in Evensor's Strike? at the hands of Videlta?.
-Although there was no office for a leader in the organization, Sarzaroth was most commonly seen as the figurehead due to his unmatched record and power, and often commanded the majority of Freeterror affairs.
+Although there was no official leadership position until the days of the Council, Sarzaroth was most commonly seen as the figurehead due to his unmatched record and power, and often commanded the majority of Freeterror affairs.
 The members were handpicked by Serkos following the Battle of Hyravatara? and the subsequent end to the Ouroboros-Osporos War?.
 With the Viterra Regime? barely holding together, and other factions setting into the power vacuum created by the fall of the primordials, Serkos felt his operation should expand to a level comparable to the surrounding entities, and as such, his first act was to create a small circle of reliable fighters.
 Serkos picked the strongest out of the fighters in Ouroboros Game? and the surrounding factions to operate under in the Freeterrors, despite the knowledge that some did not completely align with his ideology.
 This was most true of Sarzaroth, who wanted to unify all the Crown groups in the region, creating a unified culture under one regime.
 Sarzaroth's goal was not realized until Freedomwrath fell, as Serkos prevented a large amount of Sarzaroth's goals.
 Sarzaroth made a point of limiting the Freeterrors to their initial members as well, knowing that if more members of similar quality were to join, swaying them from Serkos' favor to his would become harder.
-Thus, when Freedomwrath was threatened by the Nicovian Pact?, the Freeterrors unanimously pretended to have no knowledge on the situation until it was far to late for Serkos to recover.
+Thus, when Freedomwrath was threatened by the Nicovian Pact?, the Freeterrors unanimously pretended to have no knowledge on the situation until it was far too late for Serkos to recover, although with the intervention of Norn, it was very unlikely that the Freeterrors' knowledge would have prevented the fall of the empire.

 Alawros and Leitem are unique in the fact that they are the only Freeterrors who were born after the First Revelation itself, meaning they never existed at one point as Vitructans, and they also possess no past gender.
 As for the other members, Sarzaroth, Tyrus, Tartaroth, and Userymos were male as Vitructans, whereas Khavros and Ogda were female.